 Until today, liver transplant is the only effective method of managing end-stage liver failure or disease.
 Medication may help relieve symptoms occurring at various stages of chronic liver failure, but medication by itself may not be able to completely resolve liver failure if the damage is irreversible.

-Liver transplant surgery is recommended for patients with end-stage liver disease or liver failure, and selected for patients with liver cancer.
-During liver transplant surgery, the damaged liver is completely removed, to be replaced by a transplant of a healthy liver or parts of a healthy liver, which are taken from a deceased or living donor.
+Liver transplant surgery is recommended for patients with end-stage liver disease or liver failure, and for selected patients with liver cancer.
+During liver transplant surgery, the damaged liver is completely removed and replaced by a transplant of a healthy liver or parts of a healthy liver.
+This is taken from a deceased or living donor.